A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Abstract

-\textbf{Abstract} \\ Let $F_g(t)$ be the generating function of intersection numbers on the moduli spaces $\overline{\mathcal{M}}_{g,n}$ of complex curves of genus $g$.
-As by-product of a complete solution of all non-planar correlation functions of the renormalised $\Phi^3$-matrical QFT model, we explicitly construct a Laplacian $\Delta_t$ on the space of formal parameters $t_i$ satisfying $\exp(\sum_{g\geq 2} N^{2-2g}F_g(t))=\exp((-\Delta_t+F_2(t))/N^2)1$ for any $N>0$.
+{\unboldmath Let $F_g(t)$ be the generating function of intersection numbers of $\psi$-classes on the moduli spaces $\overline{\mathcal{M}}_{g,n}$ of stable complex curves of genus $g$.
+As by-product of a complete solution of all non-planar correlation functions of the renormalised $\Phi^3$-matrical QFT model, we explicitly construct a Laplacian $\Delta_t$ on a space of formal parameters $t_i$ which satisfies $\exp(\sum_{g\geq 2} N^{2-2g}F_g(t))=\exp((-\Delta_t+F_2(t))/N^2)1$ as formal power series in $1/N^2$.
 The result is achieved via Dyson-Schwinger equations from noncommutative quantum field theory combined with residue techniques from topological recursion.
-The genus-$g$ correlation functions of the $\Phi^3$-matricial QFT model are obtained by repeated application of another differential operator to $F_g(t)$ and taking for $t_i$ the renormalised moments of a measure constructed from the covariance of the model.
+The genus-$g$ correlation functions of the $\Phi^3$-matricial QFT model are obtained by repeated application of another differential operator to $F_g(t)$ and taking for $t_i$ the renormalised moments of a measure constructed from the covariance of the model.}